Jimachin/course-starter-harvard/slides/chapter1_01_introduction.md

     width="50%">
 </div>

-Notes: The following objetive it fit a linear model over the data that generate before.
+Notes: The following objective it fit a linear model over the data that generate before.

 ---